nikoutel/CRLogin/README.md

 Just copy the files in your document root directory, run the installation script, located in the `install` directory, in your browser, choose your language and follow the instructions.
 (This intsall script is temporary.
 It's just a quick install solution.
-A new, more dynamic and configurable application is on its way.)
+A new, more dynamic and configurable application is on its way).

 #### Manual installation ####